0mods/docsweb/docs/hollowcore/packets.md

 }
 ```

-## Sending a package
+## Sending a packet

-To send a package, create an object in your package and call one of the following methods:
+To send a packet, create an object in your packet and call one of the following methods:
 - `send()` - send the packet to the server.
 - `send(player1: Player, player2: Player, ...)` - send a packet from the server to specific players.
 - `sendTrackingEntity(entity: Entity)` - send the packet to everyone who can see a particular mob.